North River has elevated toxins

 The slurry

--The levels of pollutants caused by the spill are far below amounts that would be considered dangerous to the water supply.
+-Tests showed amounts that exceeded levels considered toxic to aquatic life if exposed over long periods of time.-The levels of pollutants caused by the spill are far below amounts that would be considered dangerous to the water supply.

 Tests conducted for the Alabama Surface Mining Commission showed that amounts did exceed levels considered toxic to aquatic life if exposed over long periods of time.